Wistory/sdk.ios/README.md

 ```

 ## Delegate
 Wistory provides handlers for most of common cases.
-To implement adopt `delegate` by your class
+To implement adopt `storiesViewController.delegate` by your class
 And confirm to `WistoryEventsDelegate` protocol

 ### Delegate methods